 6 Dinnerware Sets That Will Outlast Your Design Whims

-- Mud 3-Piece Place Setting with Bowl in Milk, $142 at Horne: Modern, minimalist, and just a little bit playful, this sleek set can be dressed up or toned down, depending on the occasion or your mood.
+- Mud 3-Piece Place Setting, $142 at Horne: Modern, minimalist, and just a little bit playful, this sleek set can be dressed up or toned down, depending on the occasion or your mood.
 That's the whole point of a really solid white service; it's the little black dress of dishware.
 (It is worth mentioning here that Mud makes this set in a whole rainbow of colors, although Monn would advise you against it.)

 - Vera Organza 5-Piece Place Setting, $100 at Wedgewood: Although Monn may have no use for colors and patterns, he is not at all opposed to dishware with a design in the porcelain.
 With fabric-like folds along the edges, this Vera Wang bone china is eye-catching, but never overpowering.

 - Ortley 16-Piece Dinnerware Set, $100 at Mikasa: With a faint basketweave pattern, this embossed set has just the right amount of texture.
 Pair it with some fun linens to really add to the visual appeal.

 - Wickford 4-Piece Place Setting, $80 at Kate Spade: Clean and contemporary, these bright white plates get their understated character from the textured rope pattern coiling around the rim.
 They're distinctive, but it's a subtle kind of distinction.